-I managed to convince Chris that it would be good to get away just us two before we become three an, it turns out, with the builders starting the worst of the demolition work the week we left, it couldn’t have come at a better time…
+I managed to convince Chris that it would be good to get away just us two before we become three and, with the builders starting the worst of the demolition work the week we left, it couldn’t have come at a better time…

 We wanted to visit somewhere warm in November yet free from Zika and somewhere Chris and I hadn’t been to before…yet also affordable.
 It was a tall order!